Basil D'Oliveira: Career

 With the support of John Arlott, and the members and supporters of St Augustine's Cricket Club in Cape Town, he emigrated to England in 1960, where the journalist John Kay found him a place in the Central Lancashire League team of Middleton.
 D'Oliveira noted his surprise at seeing white people doing menial work, and waiting on him in restaurants.
+He toured Pakistan with a Commonwealth XI in 1963–64, scoring his first century in first-class cricket.
 He joined the first-class county team Worcestershire County Cricket Club in 1964, and became a British citizen.

 In 1966, he was selected for the England cricket team as an all-rounder to face the West Indians in the second Test.
 He made a solid debut, scoring 27 before being run out, and returning bowling figures of 1 for 24 and 1 for 46 in 39 overs.
 In the third Test he scored 76 and 54, while capturing 2 wickets for 51 and 2 for 77 at Trent Bridge; though the West Indies cantered to a 139-run victory.
 He contributed a fighting 88 in the fourth Test at Headingley, although England once again lost, by an innings and 55 runs.
 D'Oliveira was quietly efficient in the final Test as England turned the tables on the West Indies, winning by an innings and 34 runs to lose the series 3–1.
 Against India he hit 109 in the first Test where England won by six wickets and went on to win the series 3–0.
 Facing Pakistan he hit fifties in both innings of the first Test, in a series that England won 2–0.
 He was one of the Wisden Cricketers of the Year for 1967.